Diff: Unified format

 The unified format (or unidiff) inherits the technical improvements made by the context format, but produces a smaller diff with old and new text presented immediately adjacent.
 Unified format is usually invoked using the "-u" command-line option.
 This output is often used as input to the patch program.
 Many projects specifically request that "diffs" be submitted in the unified format, making unified diff format the most common format for exchange between software developers.

 Unified context diffs were originally developed by Wayne Davison in August 1990 (in unidiff which appeared in Volume 14 of comp.sources.misc).
-Richard Stallman added unified diff support to the GNU Project's diff one month later, and the feature debuted in GNU diff 1.15, released in January 1991.
+Richard Stallman added unified diff support to the GNU Project's diff one month later.
+The feature debuted in GNU diff 1.15, released in January 1991.
 GNU diff has since generalized the context format to allow arbitrary formatting of diffs.

 The format starts with the same two-line header as the context format, except that the original file is preceded by "---" and the new file is preceded by "+++".
 Following this are one or more change hunks that contain the line differences in the file.
-The unchanged, contextual lines are preceded by a space character, addition lines are preceded by a plus sign, and deletion lines are preceded by a minus sign.
+A space character precedes the unchanged, contextual lines, a plus sign precedes addition lines, and a minus sign precedes deletion lines.

-A hunk begins with range information and is immediately followed with the line additions, line deletions, and any number of the contextual lines.
-The range information is surrounded by double at signs, and combines onto a single line what appears on two lines in the context format (above).
+A hunk begins with range information; it immediately precedes the line additions, line deletions, and any number of contextual lines.
+The range information is surrounded by double at signs and combines onto one line what appears on two lines in the context format (above).
 The format of the range information line is as follows: